Social Issues and Alcoholism

 Alcoholism, or alcohol dependence, is a diagnosable disease characterized by several factors:

-5. The need to increase the amount of alcohol consumed in order to feel the effects.
+- The need to increase the amount of alcohol consumed in order to feel the effects

-Social issues that go hand in hand with alcoholism include factors such as unprotected sex and drunk driving.
+Social issues and alcoholism factors include things such as unprotected sex and drunk driving.
 Chronic alcoholism can also lead to job loss/unemployment, possible homelessness, and severe medical problems.

 Ultimately, the disease that is alcoholism affects not just the individual with the disease, but their friends, family, co-workers, and society at large.
 What may have started as an innocent, social norm has suddenly become an alarming addiction.